top of page

 Do you give farm tours?

 Yes, Adam in particular loves to give farm tours, as education and community are two of our biggest motivations.
 However, we work long hours and there is always more to do, so our time for tours is limited.
 If you're interested in seeing the farm, contact us to arrange a convenient time.
-You can also check our Work and Visit page and Updates to see if we have any events or volunteer opportunities scheduled.
+You can also check our Updates page to see if we have any events or volunteer opportunities scheduled.

 Are you hiring?